Dr. Alexander Boden

 Alexander joined Fraunhofer FIT in June 2013.
 He holds a PhD in Information Systems from the University of Siegen as well as a Master in Cultural Anthropology from the University of Bonn.
 In his research, he focuses on how ICT can support coordination and knowledge exchange in complex contexts such as global software development, cross-agency collaboration in emergency response, as well as in open source and maker communities.
 Alexander publishes in research communities such as CSCW, HCI and Software Engineering.

 Fax +49 2241 144 2085

-Martin Stein studied business informatics at the University of Siegen.
+Martin Stein joined Fraunhofer in 2015.
+He studied business informatics at the University of Siegen.
 In the scope of his phd, he worked on different national and EU-funded projects.
 The focus of these projects included user-centered design, interaction concepts for mobility and design for older adults.
 Furthermore, Martin Stein conducted requirements analyses and usability studies in the scope of various industry projects.
-Since 2015, Martin Stein works as a researcher at the Fraunhofer-Institute for Applied Information Technology.
-Within this work, he contributes to the projects Cognitive Village and UUIS.
+Since 2015, Martin Stein works as a visiting researcher at the Fraunhofer-Institute for Applied Information Technology FIT.

 Phone: +49 2241 14 2626

 Fax: +49 2241 144 42626

 Dr. Malte Paskuda